d4mr/redox/README.md

 This was my first combinator parser though, and I thought partial parsing would be cool to attempt, which is really the only reason I built it.
 Rust's type system is incredibly expressive and helps reason about the parsing very clearly.

+> [!IMPORTANT]
+> Line 71 at [main.rs](src/main.rs) (), you can see that the buffer is opened with a fixed length of 20.
+This is not sufficient for any parsing really.
+It's just set to a small value to flex my partial parser :p

 ### Other features
 No real other notable features.
 Only supported actions right now are SET, GET, ECHO, PING, and also expiry for the SET/GET.